-3 Supplements I Most Often Recommend To My Clients
+Supplement Saturday: The Top 3 Supplements I Recommend To My Clients

-When I first decided to become a registered dietitian nutritionist, I thought the bulk of my job would be educating people on how to make healthier choices.
+When I first decided to become a Registered Dietitian Nutritionist (RDN), I thought the bulk of my job would be educating people on how to make healthier food choices.
 But, I learned that nutrition isn't just about reading food labels to make healthier choices at the grocery store.

 A large part of my current work is recommending supplements.
 Here are the 3 supplements I most often recommend to my current clients and why...

 This probably is not a surprise.
 Most clients come to a dietitian because they aren't eating well.
 If they aren't eating well, they aren't getting enough vitamins & minerals.
 So, of course, I recommend a multivitamin-multimineral supplement.
 The particular multivitamin formula does vary.
 Clients who are menstruating often need more iron, for example.
-Some formulations, like the New Chapter Every Woman's One Daily Whole Food Multi, provide more than just vitamins & minerals.
-This product includes adaptogenic herbs, like eleuthero & maca, to help support a healthy stress response.
-You can find New Chapter Every Woman's One Daily and other quality multivitamins at my shop at https://wellevate.me/Paula-Wesson
+There are also specialty formulas for people for health conditions including kidney disease & macular degeneration.

 #3: Vitamin C

 This is not one I personally take regularly nor is this something everyone should take regularly.
 However, I recommend this frequently to clients with chronic wounds.
 Vitamin C can help with collagen formation needed to heal wounds & surgical incisions.

 I also frequently recommend vitamin C for clients who are on diuretics which increase vitamin C excretion.
 Lastly, some clients may benefit from vitamin C if they have a low vitamin C intake.
 (Scurvy or vitamin C deficiency is still around!)
 This includes people following a low-carb diet, such as the keto diet, those with food insecurity, and those with a very poor appetite.